 – Chancellor Jaha sacrificed himself in order to give the rest of the Ark's population at least a slight chance of survival.
 It seemed like Jaha had been dying to sacrifice himself all season—both he and Kane, really—so I wasn't very surprised when he launched the Ark manually.
 It was sad, definitely, but he will be reunited with Wells.
 And after everything that's happened this season, I rather like that this marks the end of his story.

 – Raven had better not die, or I'm going to be throwing punches next season.
-I have a feeling she'll be all right, though.
+I have a feeling she'll be alright, though.
 The Mountain Men seem like they'll have medical facilities.
 And soap.

 – Monty!
 Monty!
 Monty!
 Hey, guys, I found Monty!
 He's been chilling in his own white room for a few days now.
 I'm just glad he's alive.